X

 Cataract Frequently Asked Questions (FAQ)

-Q. Do I need to wear glasses after premium presbyopic correcting lens surgery?
+Q. Do I need to wear glasses after receiving a Vivity lens?

 Q. Who performs the cataract surgery?

-A. Dr. Kaufman performs every step of every procedure and does not delegate surgery to assistants.
+A. The ophthalmologists at Kaufman Eye Institute perform every step of every procedure and do not delegate surgery to assistants.

 Q. I have astigmatism, how is that treated?

-A. To achieve the best vision after cataract surgery, you can elect to upgrade to reduce your astigmatism with limbal relaxing incisions, toric monofocal intraocular lens implants or with TRULIGN™ toric intraocular lens implants.
-Dr. Kaufman specializes in these advanced techniques and was the first surgeon in the area to implant the TRULIGN™ lens implant.
+A. To achieve the best vision after cataract surgery, you can elect to upgrade to reduce your astigmatism toric monofocal lens, vivity, toric IOLs, or Light Adjustable Lens (LAL)

-Q. I have cataracts in both eyes, will Dr. Kaufman perform cataract surgery in both eyes on the same day?
+Q. I have cataracts in both eyes, will Dr. Kaufman or Dr. Krambeer perform cataract surgery in both eyes on the same day?

-A. No. Dr. Kaufman performs surgery one eye at a time.
-Usually, Dr. Kaufman will monitor the patient's healing before performing surgery on the second eye.
+A. No. We perform cataract surgery one eye at a time.
+Usually, our doctors monitor the patient's healing before performing surgery on the second eye.

 Q. When do I stop eating before surgery?